“(T)oday more than ever, there is no theory without utopia. Otherwise, a person is content to record what he sees before his eyes.”

 1) Capital – as a global process, as value in motion.

 2) The State‘s involvement – though flexible and changing, but related to national and municipal politics and class interests.
 In the last decades, though the neoliberal form of capitalism has dominated the state’s policies and practices, but successive government have treated petty “informal” sellers differently.

-3) People as Actors – actions and interactions, or lived social practices by stall and shop owners, mobile sellers, workers, (and customers), as individuals and in groups.
+3) People as Actors – actions and interactions, or lived social practices by stall and shop owners, mobile sellers, workers, (and customers, though not a subject of primary focus here), as individuals and in groups.

 Christian Schmid, Henri Lefebvre’s Theory of the Production of Space: Towards a Three-Dimensional Dialectic, 2008:41

 Further below I have included more discussion of this model and its empirical applications.

 A reflexive take on the use of photography and other visual methods in studying production of space is/should also be put into sight.